 I'm glad to share something that is from my home town, Bari, which is in the south of Italy, specifically in Puglia region.
 In the last bunch of years they have been lots of improvements as the tourism has risen quite much.

-Puglia is indeed a jem of stunning places to visit.
-To mention just a few must-go places I recommend Alberobello, Polignano a Mare, Vieste and Gargano area, Margherita di Savoia and its “saline”, Salento’s beaches and the historical Lecce old town, Altamura, famous for its award winning bread, the National Park of Alta Murgia, Castel del Monte, (yep, the castle featured on the 1 euro cent coin!) and last but not least Bari, its old town center (Bari Vecchia), the seaside and its breathtaking Cathedral.
+Puglia is indeed a gem of stunning places to visit.
+To mention just a few must-go places I'd recommend: Alberobello, Polignano a Mare, Vieste and Gargano area, Margherita di Savoia and its "saline", Salento's beaches and the historical Lecce old town, Altamura, famous for its award winning bread, the National Park of Alta Murgia, Castel del Monte, (yep, the castle featured on the 1 Euro cent coin!) and last but not least Bari, its old town centre (Bari Vecchia), the seaside and its breath-taking Cathedral.

 Of course there are many other typical dishes which are not vegan friendly, this is why I decided to dedicate a little space on this blog to share all those Puglia classic dishes with a vegan twist.
 So stay tuned if you're interested in discovering the amazing flavours of my land!